Hairstyles Through the Decades

 What about now....

-You can see in the evolution of hairstyles that themes manifest themselves later on in new and exciting ways throughout history.
-The way “Messy Bun” is a nod to the laid-back look of the 70s and the “Quiff” is a reimagined form of the “Bouffant” from the 60s.
-These styles are timeless and will continue to recreate themselves for centuries to come.
+The evolution of hairstyles shows how classic hair trends continue to inspire new and exciting looks.
+For example, the "Messy Bun" nods to the laid-back style of the 70s, and the "Quiff" is a reimagined version of the 60s Bouffant.
+These timeless styles will continue to reinvent themselves for generations to come.